 - An officer or employee of any Federal agency;

 - A Member of Congress;

 - An officer or employee of Congress; or

 - An employee of a Member of Congress.

 Save the SF-LLL in a single PDF file using the following convention for the title "ControlNumber LeadOrganization SF-LLL".

-xii.
-Waiver Request: Performance of Work in the United States (if applicable)
+xi.
+Waiver Requests: Foreign Entities and Performance of Work in the United States (if applicable)

 1. Foreign Entity Participation: